mt7180/prefect-pulumi-data-orchestration/README.md

 If you have previously installed and configured the AWS CLI, Pulumi will [respect and use your configuration settings.](https://www.pulumi.com/docs/clouds/aws/get-started/begin/)
 - Sign up for AWS (you will be prompted for your Credit Card Number, but you get a free first year for trial usage which has some [AWS service restrictions])
 - Create an IAM User in the AWS Management Console (Security Credentials/ Access Management on the left / Users => aws_access_key_id)
-- after you have created an IAM user, click on the user name and open the security credentials tab, create an access key for programmatical access (aws_secret_access_key)
+- after you have created an IAM user, click on the username and open the security credentials tab, create an access key for programmatical access (aws_secret_access_key)
 - install aws cli (on mac: brew install awscli)
-- run command "aws configure" in the terminal, you will be prompted for AWS Access Key ID and AWS Secret Access Key => a credentials file is created in user dir: ~/.aws/credentials
+- run command "aws configure" in the terminal, you will be prompted for AWS Access Key ID and AWS Secret Access Key => a credentials file is created in user dir: ~/.aws/credentials (on a mac)
-#### b) Create an AWS IAM Role to manage the required project-specific policies; the role will be assumed for the specific infrastructure creation (AWS_IAM_ROLE_TO_ASSUME):
+#### b) Create an AWS IAM Role to manage the required project-specific policies; the role is assumed in the Pulumi program when the specific infrastructure is created (AWS_IAM_ROLE_TO_ASSUME):
-- create an IAM Role in the AWS Management Console (Security Credentials/ Access Management on the left / Role => Create / Custom trust policy and put in the following custom trust policy - don't forget to add your own IAM User arn under Principal/ AWS :
+- create an IAM Role in the AWS Management Console (Security Credentials/ Access Management on the left / Role => Create / Custom trust policy and put in the following custom trust policy - don't forget to add your own IAM User arn under Principal/ AWS:
 ```
     {
         "Version": "2012-10-17",